aspose-words-cloud/aspose-words-cloud-python/README.md

 ## Platform Independence

-Aspose.Words Cloud’s platform independent document manipulation API is a true REST API that can be used from any platform.
+Aspose.Words Cloudâ€™s platform independent document manipulation API is a true REST API that can be used from any platform.
 You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
 The API integrates with other cloud services to provide you the flexibility you require for processing documents.
 It is suitable for the most types of businesses, documents, or content.

 ## Getting Started with Aspose.Words Cloud SDK for Python